ankane/production_rails/README.md

 ## Timeouts

-Use [Slowpoke](https://github.com/ankane/slowpoke) for request and database timeouts.
+Use [Slowpoke](https://github.com/ankane/slowpoke) for request and database timeouts. :gem: *disclaimer: one of my gems*

 ## Throttling